Click on PayPal, above, or write a check to one of

-Specifically, contributions will fund: scholarships for low income women to travel and participate in events and conferences that educate about US–Cuba relations, including scholarships for travel with Cuba delegations; speaking tour expenses (travel and per diem) for Cuban women visitors to the US hosted by the Collaboration and co-sponsors; and development of educational materials about the reality of Cuban women's lives and US–Cuba relations for distribution at organizational events and conferences.
+Specifically, your donations fund: scholarships for low income women to travel and participate in events and conferences that educate about US–Cuba relations; speaking tour expenses (travel and per diem) for Cuban women visitors to the US; and development of educational materials about the reality of Cuban women's lives and US–Cuba relations for distribution at organizational events and conferences.

 The Collaboration's fiscal sponsor is the Center for Action Research (CAR), a 501c3 organization.
 Your tax-deductable donations may be made by credit card at PayPal or by check.Click on PayPal, above, or write a check to CAR-Hermanas and mail to: